jnguye79/jnguye79/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Dyanmic Web Applications (INST377), Statistics for Information Science (INST314), Information User Needs and Assessment (INST352), Introduction to Computer Science (CS50x).
-- 🌱 I’m currently learning HTML/CSS?JS, R, Python, SQL.
+- 🌱 I’m currently learning HTML/CSS/JS, R, Python, SQL, C.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about: What certains games I play, what is important in the development of AI, what languages I use and how they have helped me.